 CH231 PRINCIPLES OF CHEMISTRY II (4).
 A continuation of CH230.
 Particular emphasis on equilibrium and properties of aqueous solutions, descriptive inorganic chemistry and qualitative analysis.
 Laboratories include analysis of data generated by students.
-[Skill: Q] Prerequisite: CH230.
+Prerequisite: CH230.

 CH280 RESEARCH PARTICIPATION (1-2).
 A research course for students with lower levels of chemistry background.
 May be repeated for a total of four hours.
 Prerequisite: CH230.